ICE-ID: A Novel Historical Census Dataset for Longitudinal Identity Resolution: Introduction

 \section{Introduction}

-Linking historical census records is an important step in research on social mobility, demographic change, migration, and epidemiology, yet it remains arduous because names mutate, fields are missing, and administrative borders shift over time \cite{ruggles2018historical}.
-While supervised matchers trained on labelled pairs improved accuracy for nineteenth-century U.S.\ censuses \cite{feigenbaum2016}, most census-specific benchmarks still oversimplify the problem: they cover only short time ranges (often a single decade), omit kinship structure, and treat geography as flat text rather than a hierarchy \cite{papadakis2023}.
+Linking historical census records is fundamental to research on social mobility, demographic change, migration, and epidemiology, yet it remains arduous because names mutate, fields are missing, and administrative borders shift over time \cite{ruggles2018historical, bailey2020}.
+Most census-specific benchmarks oversimplify these challenges: they cover only short time ranges (often a single decade), omit kinship structure, and treat geography as flat text rather than a hierarchy \cite{papadakis2023}.

-Carefully curated benchmarks can transform fields in other domains: \emph{ClimSim}––a large-scale climate simulation dataset––unlocked hybrid physics–ML climate modelling \cite{ClimSim2024}; \emph{DecodingTrust}––a trustworthiness evaluation suite for frontier LLMs––exposed safety gaps in modern language models \cite{DecodingTrust2023}; the \emph{PRISM Alignment Dataset}––a cross-cultural human-feedback resource––broadened evaluation of alignment techniques across diverse regions \cite{PRISM2024}.
+Carefully curated benchmarks can transform entire fields: \emph{ClimSim} unlocked hybrid physics--ML climate modelling \cite{ClimSim2024}; \emph{DecodingTrust} exposed safety gaps in frontier LLMs \cite{DecodingTrust2023}; the \emph{PRISM Alignment Dataset} broadened evaluation of alignment techniques across diverse regions \cite{PRISM2024}.
 Inspired by these successes, we release \textbf{ICE-ID}, the first large-scale open benchmark focused on \emph{long-term} person matching in a national population.
-Spanning eight Icelandic censuses (1703–1920) and covering more than 220 years, ICE-ID contains 984\,028 raw rows and 200 k high-confidence cluster labels created by domain experts.